mehradh/tello-node/README.md

 # Tello Node

-A Typescript promise wrapper to communifcate with the DJI Tello drone in Nodejs
+A Typescript promise wrapper to communicate with the DJI Tello drone in Nodejs

 ## Requirements
 You will need a DJI Ryze Tello drone and Nodejs installed.